Algorithms98/Super-Black-Jack/README.md

 Super Blackjack is “super” because the player can choose to roll a die instead of taking a card.
 The value (1-6) shown on the die is the value added to the player’s hand.

 # Run
-To run the program on your terminal git clone https://github.com/Algorithms98/Super-Black-Jack.git <br/>
+To run the program on your terminal: </br> git clone https://github.com/Algorithms98/Super-Black-Jack.git <br/>
 cd Super-Black-Jack </br>
 ./program6.out